Neela Scribe

 Scribe is built with privacy in mind:

-- You control what summaries remain in the app
+• You control which summaries remain in the app

-This ensures sensitive information is handled responsibly and remains under your control.
+This keeps sensitive information handled responsibly and under your control.

 Scribe is:

-- Designed for doctor visits and important health discussions
+• Designed for appointments and important health discussions

 How to Use Scribe (Mobile)